Maurepas Swamp Restoration

 Volunteers having fun in the mud, helping to restore the beautiful swamps on the Maurepas Landbridge.

 We have been solely responsible establishing and conducting the monitoring of the planted trees.
 Under this program, a percentage of all the trees that are planted are tracked over time for survival and growth rates.
 This allows for accurate estimations of success of the plantings over time.
 The monitoring includes scientific data collection and analysis.
 For each tree, the survival is assessed and diameter at breast height (DBH) and height are measured.
 The data is analyzed to produce growth rates for trees by planting (over time), by species and by location.
+To date, survival of the planted trees is high at 87%, and growth rates are low.
 The data provided from the monitoring program has proven to be invaluable for showing success of this project and providing lessons learned for future plantings to improve success.

 Monitoring the growth rates and survival rates of the tress is important to show success and learn lessons that make future restoration plantings more successful.
 Each tree in the monitoring program is tagged with a unique number (top left), measure for height (top right) and diameter at breast height (bottom left).
 If the tree is not tall enough to get diameter at breast height, then the basal diameter is measured (bottom right).